dccircuit/IGME-235-Fall-2021/exercises/floatposition.md

     4. Make it stay in the top right corner of the browser window even as the page scrolls. (this requires position:fixed)
     5. Try sending it to a deeper level so that other things scroll over top of it.  (this will require a negative z-index)

+## When you're done experimenting:
+- Save what you've done, but don't submit it anywhere yet.
+You'll keep this HTML but start on a fresh new CSS file in the next exercise.

 ## If you feel so inclined, otherwise move on to the next exercise:
 - Get your content off of the edges and get your tetromino images to fit within their boxes.